Iesbianism/Iesbianism/README.md

   </p>

    <p>
-  c+h is okay! even if we're not oomfs <br>
+  c+h is okay, even if we're not oomfs <br>
-  I'm 18+ , minors on 18+ dni and limit int >15 on pg <br> idgaf ab discourse , most antis should go away tho <br> usually afk or offtab, whisps are preferred  <br>
+  I'm 18+ , minors on 18+ dni and limit int >15 on pg <br> idgaf ab discourse or drama, dont drag me into it <br> usually afk or offtab, whisps are preferred  <br>
+ im always really late to responding  <br>
+  so dont expect an answer always !

   </p>